 Despite the increasing prominence of life-cycle energy analysis for specific commodities and products, Murphy and Hall (2010, 109) note that there has been a surprisingly small amount of peer-reviewed research on EROI since the heyday of federally-funded American energy research in the 1970s and early 1980s.
 As with all life-cycle evaluations, differing decisions of where to set the boundaries of analysis can result in significantly different results.
 In addition, the complexity and opacity of the energy industry make it largely impossible to set definitive, exact values of EROI for any specific energy source.
-Nevertheless, it seems fair to assert that high EROI has been one of the principle advantages of fossil fuels, that EROI is declining for fossil fuels, and that the comparatively low EROI for renewables is a fundamental factor limiting their adoption thus far.
+Nevertheless, it seems fair to assert that:

-Given these caveats, EROI values published by Murphy and Hall (2011) are summarized in the table below:
+Given these caveats, EROI values published by Murphy and Hall (2011), with others as noted, are summarized in the table below:

 |Source||Year||Low EROI||High EROI|